rewoma19/summer-of-python/card_games/lists.md

 Elyse wants to try out a new game called Black Joe.
 It's similar to Black Jack - where your goal is to have the cards in your hand add up to a target value - but in Black Joe, the goal is to get the average of the card values to be 7.
 The average can be found by summing up all the card values and then dividing that sum by the number of cards in the hand.

 Implement a function **card_average(<hand>)** that will return the average value of a hand of Black Joe.

+## Task 5

+### Alternate Averages

+In Black Joe, speed is important.
+Elyse is going to try and find a faster way of finding the average.
+She has thought of two ways of getting an average-like number:

+- Take the average of the first and last number in the hand.
+- Using the median (middle card) of the hand.

+Implement the function **approx_average_is_average(<hand>)**, given **hand**, a list containing the values of the cards in your hand.

+Return **True** if either one **or** both of the above named strategies result in a number equal to the actual average.
+Note: The length of all hands are odd, to make finding a median easier.